HomeArticlesHow ToFormat JSON

 Overview

-JSON (JavaScript Object Notation) is the dominant format for data exchange on the web — REST APIs, configuration files, log structures, and database exports all commonly use it.
-But raw JSON from an API or database dump is often compressed into a single line, making it nearly impossible to read or debug.
-Conversely, pretty-printed JSON in production payloads wastes bandwidth unnecessarily.
+JSON (JavaScript Object Notation) dominates data exchange on the web.
+REST APIs, configuration files, log structures, and database exports all lean on it.
+Raw JSON straight from an API or database dump is usually compressed onto a single line, which makes it nearly impossible to read or debug.
+Pretty-printed JSON in production payloads has the opposite problem: it wastes bandwidth for no reason.

-This guide covers the full formatting workflow: understanding JSON structure, identifying and fixing syntax errors, pretty-printing for readability, validating for correctness, and minifying for production use.
-Use the JSON Formatter for a one-click solution, or read on to understand the mechanics and common failure modes.
+This guide covers the full formatting workflow.
+That means understanding JSON structure, catching and fixing syntax errors, pretty-printing for readability, validating for correctness, and minifying for production.
+The JSON Formatter handles all of this in one click, or keep reading to understand the mechanics and where things typically break.

 What You Need